Enquil/rtr_v5/README.md

 #### Testing as a user

 I started from the homepage and went from there, i took a screenshot on each page to document the navigation process etc.
+On each page, i also refreshed with shift + f5 to make sure there was no issues with cache for example.

 Homepage when not logged in: